-- Disclosure Form Designee An entity that the Approved Vendor has designated that is permitted to generate Disclosure Forms on behalf of the Approved Vendor. - Community Solar Subscriber Agent Designee An entity that the Approved Vendor has designated that is permitted to manage the community solar subscription information for an Approved Vendor's community solar projects. - Marketing or Sales Designee An entity that the Approved Vendor or Designee has designated to act as a marketing agent and/or customer acquisition agent on behalf of the Approved Vendor or Designee.
+- Disclosure Form Designee An entity that the Approved Vendor has designated that is permitted to generate Disclosure Forms on behalf of the Approved Vendor.
+A Disclosure Form Designee may create disclosure forms only after it has established an affiliation in the portal in that role with at least one Approved Vendor. - Community Solar Subscriber Agent Designee An entity that the Approved Vendor has designated that is permitted to manage the community solar subscription information for an Approved Vendor's community solar projects. - Marketing or Sales Designee An entity that the Approved Vendor or Designee has designated to act as a marketing agent and/or customer acquisition agent on behalf of the Approved Vendor or Designee.
 This includes, among others, entities that engage in solicitations through any channel (in-person, telephone, etc.), as well as entities that perform online lead generation services. - Installer Designee An entity that the Approved Vendor or Designee has designated to install systems on the Approved Vendor's or Designee's behalf.